nainglinnphyo/OpenGraphify/README.md

 ## 📄 Documentation

-For detailed information on how to use and extend this GraphQL NestJS server, check out the documentation in the `docs` folder.
+For detailed information on how to use and extend this GraphQL NestJS server, check out the documentation `cd docs && pnpm i && pnpm dev`.

 ## 🙏 Contributions